SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/04_feature_summaries/05_feature_portainer_summary.md

 last_reviewed: "2025-09-30"
 ---

-The `portainer` feature automates the deployment of Portainer within a Docker-enabled LXC container.
+The `portainer` feature automates the deployment of Portainer within a Docker-enabled environment.
 It provides a centralized web UI for managing Docker environments across the hypervisor.
+While it can be deployed in an LXC container, the recommended and officially supported method is to deploy it within a dedicated Virtual Machine (e.g., `docker-vm-01`) for enhanced stability and security.

 ## Key Actions